dfilatov/vidom/README.md

 [![NPM Downloads](https://img.shields.io/npm/dm/vidom.svg?style=flat-square)](https://www.npmjs.org/package/vidom)
 <!---[![Sauce Test Status](https://saucelabs.com/browser-matrix/dfilatov81.svg)](https://saucelabs.com/u/dfilatov81)/]-->

 Vidom is just a library to build UI.
-It's highly inspired and based on ideas from [React](https://facebook.github.io/react/).
+It's highly inspired from [React](https://facebook.github.io/react/) and based on the same ideas.
 Its main goal is to provide as fast as possible lightweight implementation with API similar to React.
 According to the corresponding benchmarks Vidom is 6x faster in Chrome, 5x faster in Firefox, 2x faster in IE and up to 12x faster in server-side rendering than React.

 ## Main features
   * Fast virtual DOM builder and patcher under the hood